upenn-embedded/omnibot.github.io/README.md

 Since the wires for our motor haven't arrived yet, we tested with the motors in the Detkin lab, and it functions properly as expected.
 The connections is as follows:

 For motor 1, AIN1 goes to PB1, AIN2 goes to PB2, SLP goes to 5V on ATMega, AOUT goes to Motor M1 and M2.The green terminal is 5V and ground.
-See
+See code (controllong a single Detkin motor): [https://github.com/upenn-embedded/final-project-s25-oranges/blob/main/simple_working_motor_single.c](https://github.com/upenn-embedded/final-project-s25-oranges/blob/main/simple_working_motor_single.c)

 ### Next week's plan